When God visits, supernatural breakthroughs occur.

-So—what does it mean, Biblically, to have a season of visitation from God?
-And how can we position ourselves for it?
+What does it mean, Biblically, to have a season of visitation from God?

-Following are 6 of the times that the Bible tells us God visited His people.
+Here are 6 times the Bible tells us God visited His people.

 1. Fulfilment of Prophecy & Removal of Barrenness